-- 4.4.1 The University recognises that some of its staff members may experience situations of violence and abuse in their domestic life which may impact on their attendance or performance at work. - 4.4.2 Family Violence means any violence between family members including current or former partners whenever and wherever the violence occurs.
-It may include physical, sexual, emotional or financial abuse and/or threatening, coercive or dominating behaviours. - 4.4.3 A staff member experiencing family violence may apply for up to five (5) days Family Violence Leave per calendar year by accessing up to three (3) days Special Paid Leave (under clause 4.8) and up to two (2) days additional paid leave. - 4.4.4 Without limiting the reasons for taking leave to assist staff members to deal with family violence, Family Violence Leave may be used for purposes such as attending medical and counselling appointments, attending to legal matters, seeking safe housing or other activities related to dealing with family violence. - 4.4.5 The University at its discretion may request the staff member to provide relevant supporting evidence of the need to take leave, which can take the form of a document issued by law enforcement, a court, a medical practitioner, a family violence support service, a lawyer, or a counselling professional. - 4.4.6 The staff member's personal information concerning family violence will be kept confidential in line with relevant University policies and procedures and applicable legislation.
+- 4.4.1 The University recognises that some of its staff members may experience situations of violence and abuse in their domestic life which may impact on their attendance or performance at work. - 4.4.2 Family and Domestic Violence means violent, threatening or other abusive behaviour by a family member, a member of the staff member's household or current or former intimate partner that seeks to coerce or control the staff member or causes the staff member to be fearful.
+It may include physical, sexual, emotional or financial abuse and/or threatening, coercive or dominating behaviours. - 4.4.3 All staff members are entitled to ten (10) days of paid family and domestic violence leave in a 12-month period.
+This leave is available in full at the beginning of each 12-month period of the staff member's employment and does not accumulate from year to year. - 4.4.4 Non-casual staff will be entitled to a leave of absence at their full rate of pay, worked out as if the staff member had not taken the period of leave. - 4.4.5 Casual staff will be entitled to a leave of absence at their full rate of pay, worked out as if the staff member had worked the hours in the period in which the employee was rostered. - 4.4.6 Without limiting the reasons for taking leave to assist staff members to deal with family and domestic violence, family and domestic violence leave may be used for purposes such as attending medical and counselling appointments, attending to legal, financial or police matters, seeking safe housing or other activities related to dealing with family and domestic violence. - 4.4.7 The University at its discretion may request the staff member to provide relevant supporting evidence of the need to take leave, which can take the form of a document issued by law enforcement, a court, a medical practitioner, a family violence support service, a lawyer, or a counselling professional. - 4.4.8 The staff member's personal information concerning family and domestic violence will be kept confidential in line with relevant University policies and procedures and applicable legislation. - 4.4.9 If a staff member is eligible for paid family and domestic violence leave during a period of personal leave, the staff member will be re-credited the paid personal leave for each day they are eligible for paid family and domestic violence leave.